-With age comes wisdom, right?
-Well, not always.
-For many adults, getting older means that unfamiliar oral health concerns are now a reality.
+For many adults, getting older means they may be faced with unfamiliar oral health concerns.
 And the population facing these concerns is only getting bigger.
 By 2060, the U.S. Census Bureau predicts the number of adults 65 and older will reach 98 million.
 That’s 24 percent of the US population!
-As this group grows, more individuals are seeking information about oral health in older adults.
-We detail how to avoid the most common issues for an aging mouth: dry mouth, cavities, cancer, and pain.
+As this group grows, more individuals are seeking information about oral health problems in older adults.

-WebMD lists the most common oral health problems for older adults:
+Solutions for common oral health problems in older adults

-When plaque is allowed to stick around for more than 24 hours, it coats the teeth and moves to hide under the gumline where a toothbrush can’t reach.
-As the layer of plaque builds from a lack of adequate brushing and flossing, the gums become inflamed and irritated.
+Gum disease impacts two out of three adults aged 65 and older in the United States.
+In mild cases gums can become inflamed, swollen, and irritated.
 This is called gingivitis.
 The irritated gum tissue begins to pull away from the tooth, and the worse it gets, the less secure your teeth are.
-This advanced gum disease is called periodontitis.
+Advanced gum disease is called periodontitis.
 It can lead to bone and tissue loss, as well as tooth loss.
 As it progresses, teeth may start to feel loose or move around in the mouth.
-About two out of three older adults over 65 have gum disease.
-Ongoing studies show that people with gum disease are more likely to have a heart attack, stroke, or other serious health events.
-Talk to your dentist right away if you notice any of these symptoms.

 If you need help quitting, there are local resources available to support you right now.